wp-plugins/simple-error-handler/readme.txt

 and then turn it back on after the plugin is enabled.

 == Changelog ==

+= 1.1 =
+* Testing for WordPress 3.8 - new wp-admin interface

 = 1.0 =
 * First release.